Ben Affleck turns 50 just married and as popular as in the 2000s

 In 2018, the actor published on his social networks that he had completed rehabilitation treatment for his addiction to alcohol and has no problem remembering that stage already overcome in interviews.

-“In the end, everyone needs second chances,” he said a few months ago in an interview with ABC’s “Good Morning America” morning show, in which he confessed that neither his two Oscars, as screenwriter or director, nor his renewed popularity helped her recovery as well as her love for her three children.
+“At the end of the day everyone needs second chances,” he said a few months ago in an interview with ABC’s “Good Morning America” morning show, in which he confessed that neither his two Oscars, as screenwriter or director, nor did his renewed popularity help his recovery as much as his love for his three children.

-The conclusion she has come to in her 50s, she said, is that “there will never be enough movies, hits or Instagram likes” to “fill you up or make you happy.”
-EFE
+The conclusion he has come to in his 59 years, he said, is that “there will never be enough movies, hits or ‘likes’ on Instagram” to “fill you up or make you happy.”